15 Top-Rated Campgrounds near Big Sur & Pfeiffer Big Sur State Park, CA

 Official site: https://www.riversidecampground.com/

-Just north of Pfeiffer Big Sur State Park and Pfeiffer Beach, Fernwood Campground & Resort features options to spend the night surrounded by redwoods and the Big Sur River.
-Centrally located along the Big Sur Coast, Fernwood offers tent and RV campsites, forest cabins, and canvas tents, as well as a motel with 12 standard rooms.
-A general store, restaurant, and laundry facility are also found at Fernwood, and two large bath houses are shared by camping guests.
+The resort has tent and RV campsites, forest cabins, and canvas tents.
+There's also a motel with 12 standard rooms.
+A general store, restaurant, and laundry facility are also onsite.
+Two large bath houses are shared by camping guests.

 Address: 47200 CA-1, Big Sur, California